Adult Dependant Relative Visa

 The Adult Dependent Relative visa route is only available to applicants outside the UK.
 It is not possible to switch into this route from within the UK.
 Even if the person applying for an Adult Dependent Relative visa does experience the high level of ill health required by the second criterion, the third criterion is even harder to meet.
 Most sponsors who are able to afford to maintain and accommodate their dependent relative for five years will find it hard to prove that they cannot afford to provide care for that relative in their country of origin.

 If you are granted an Adult Dependent Relative visa then you will be permitted to enter, and remain in the UK, indefinitely.
 The circumstances in which an adult dependent relative of a British citizen or person settled in the UK may qualify to settle permanently in the UK are limited.
+There are some other alternatives you may wish to consider depending on your scenario.
 Non-EEA national family members and extended family members of EEA nationals who are exercising Treaty rights in the United Kingdom enjoy more generous provisions under the Immigration (EEA) Regulations 2016.
 In certain circumstances, British citizens may also be able to bring their adult dependent relatives to the UK by relying on these provisions.

 Please contact one of our specialist immigration lawyers on 0330 058 3929 to discuss further.